By Dr. Perry, PhD

 3. You don’t feel free, or they don’t

 Love is trust.
 Love is freedom.
 If you feel like you cannot make decisions without your partner’s permission then maybe it is time to do some research on codependent relationships.
 Nobody wants to admit that there is something wrong with their relationship.
 Well, don’t think of it as something “wrong.”
 Think of it as a way to empower you and your partner to become a stronger and more healthy couple.
 When I think of a healthy couple, I think of two islands connected by a sturdy bridge.
-Each person is a strongly rooted island and are joined together by the bridge of love, commitment and communication.
+Each person is a strongly rooted island and is joined together by the bridge of love, commitment and communication.
 In codependent relationships, couples often start as individual islands and eventually become an island of one.
 A single island does not have space enough for all of the emotions that need to be expressed.

 4. You have a tendency to put yourself last